 Extrapolation of the fitted CDF is made to a minimum of a one year return period, whereby the DEL magnitude with a one-year return period is identified.
-This provides a readily implementable technique to compute the DEL for a long duration of at least one-year one-year without requiring to simulate the full period.
+This provides a readily implementable technique to compute the DEL for a long duration of at least one-year without requiring to simulate the full period.
 It also provides a robust DEL value over long time, rather than applying the conventional methodology used in practise (IEC 61400-1 2019) of simulating loads for a minimal duration and assuming the same load cycles are applicable for the full lifetime.

 The results from stochastic extrapolation of simulated blade root flap damage equivalent moment, obtained from limited aeroelastic simulations is shown in Fig. 1.
 The extrapolation in Fig. 1 uses Eq.
 (8) and (9) at a mean wind speed of 10 m/s using simulated blade root moments under normal turbulence inflow.
-Figure 1 shows that the extrapolation is stable even for very low probabilities of exceedance and of the probability of exceedance is monotonically reducing up to very low values of
+Figure 1 shows that the extrapolation of the probability of exceedance is monotonically reducing up to very low values of 10^{-15} and this methodology can therefore be used to extrapolate DELs across different mean wind speeds and wind turbulence levels to their asymptotic target probability of exceedance.